Volunteer in the Youth House of Marche-en-Famenne!

 1. In the frame of the new program of the European Commission, the European Solidarity Corps, you first need to create a profile on the new database: https://europa.eu/youth/solidarity_en (“JOIN THE CORPS”).

-The application through the ESC portal and fulfilling the form are compulsory for us to take your application into consideration.
+The creation of a profile on the ESC portal AND fulfilling the form are compulsory for us to take your application into consideration.

-In the days following the 8th November, the pre-selected volunteers will be contacted for a Skype interview.
+In the days following your application, the pre-selected volunteers will be contacted for a Zoom interview.